 What is Cranial Osteopathy Used For?

 Reducing stress and pain and to promote well-being.
 Cranial Osteopathy can help with a wide range of conditions including migraines and spinal conditions for which other osteopathic techniques may not be suitable.
 After experiencing physical or emotional stress it is common for our body tissues to tighten up.
 Although our bodies are generally able to adapt to stress at the time, prolonged stresses or strain can remain.
 This remaining tension can accumulate and be held in the body which can restrict its free movement and then symptoms develop.
-The Osteopath works with your body to activate the innate ability of the body to heal itself by removing restrictions and provide support to bring the tissues back into a state of balance.
+The Cranial Osteopath works with your body to activate the innate ability of the body to heal itself with cranial manipulations to remove restrictions and provide support to bring the tissues back into a state of balance.
 Cranial osteopathy is a treatment which is suitable for infants, adults and the elderly.
+At Wellthy Clinic we offer Cranial Osteopathy for adults.

 What Does a Cranial Osteopath Do?